DuDuDeavyn/Simple-Calculator/README.md

       <div data-current-operand class="current-operand"></div>
     </div>
 ```
 5. Now we want to create the buttons for our calculator in the div tag right after the 'output' class.
 The first button will be the AC or all-clear button.
 This button will be huge and to set it up we need a class for it.
 To set it up we need `<button class="span-two">AC</button>`.
-For the rest of the buttons we only need `<button>operation</button>`, 'operation' being the numbers and arithmetic operations.
+For the rest of the buttons we only need `<button>data-fill</button>`, 'fill' being number for the number buttons and operation for the arithmetic operation numbers.
 The last button will be the '=' sign and it will take up two spaces.
 ```
  <button data-all-clear class="span-two">AC</button>
     <button data-delete>DEL</button>